Skip to content

 Bundle composition

-Ship type Ore Technology Equipment Exotic Tech Photonic Crystals Quantum Shards
+Ship type Ore Technology Equipment Exotic Tech Lumen Crystals Quantum Shards

 Light Freighter 1,200 600 400